jeremiahseun/Stripe-Identity/README.md

 ### Important Notes

-1. Call your server endpoint to obtain the `verificationSessionId` and `ephemeralKeySecret` before starting the verification process.
+1. **Backend Integration**: You must call your backend server to obtain the `verificationSessionId` and `ephemeralKeySecret` **before** starting the verification process.
-2. When providing a brand logo, ensure it's a square image with recommended dimensions of 32x32 points.
+2. **Brand Logo**: Ensure the brand logo is a square image (recommended 32x32 points).
-3. The verification flow is handled entirely by Stripe's native SDK, ensuring a secure verification process.
+3. **Styling Limitations**: The native Stripe SDK has limited customization options.
+The `IdentityStyle` parameters are passed to the native platform, but visual changes depend on the underlying native theme/configuration support.

 ## Verification Results